 USA.gov is the official web portal of the U.S. Government.
 At

 www.usa.gov/auctions-and-sales you can find information on how to buy many types or items including new, seized and surplus merchandise and real estate from the government through auction or direct sales.
 Here you can also send an email question or chat online with someone who will direct you to where to go if they do not know the answer to your questions.
 Or you can call USA.gov at

 Here you can browse and search for property that is being offered by many different Federal Agency Sales Centers.
 Each Sales Center is like an individual store and you will need to register separately at each Sales Center website to bid on an item or make a purchase.
-For more information, consult the FAQs found at the top of the GovSales.gov website.
+For more information, please visit gsa.gov.

 U.S. Marshals Service plays a critical role by managing and selling assets seized and forfeited by federal law enforcement agencies nationwide.
 The Marshals Service manages various types of assets, including real estate, vehicles, commercial businesses, cash, financial instruments, jewelry, art, antiques, collectibles, vessels and aircraft.
 In 2014 the U.S. Marshals managed $2.2 billion in assets.